domiyanyue/my_notes/SYCLTutorials/SYCL_hello_world.md

 	}
 ```
 A SYCL **queue** connects **command groups** with certain device.
 In this example, We first construct a
 queue specifying all **command groups** submited by this queue will run on `device_selector` (argument).
-Then we submit a command group to the device asynchronously.
+Then we submit a
+command group to the device asynchronously.
 The submit command will return immediately and the execution of command group will start later.

 * **Specify Accessors**

+**accessor** is **the class** to access buffer in SYCL.
+In this example, they are declared in command group to specify inputs and outputs from/to global memory.

 ```C++
          auto a_acc = a_sycl.get_access<access::mode::read>(cgh);
          auto b_acc = b_sycl.get_access<access::mode::read>(cgh);
          auto c_acc = c_sycl.get_access<access::mode::write>(cgh);
 ```
-Above commands create **accessors** which read from/write to memory.
-In this case, it gives us access to formerly created **buffer** objects. **accessor** is the only way to access buffer in SYCL.
-When creating an accessor, we have to provide:
-1. `access mode` (read, write, read_write, etc.) as template parameter to specify the baivour of accessor.
-Compiler can optimizate the code if it knows the accessor's limitation -- i.e., read only or write only.
+`<buffer>.get_access` returns accessor and gives it access to formerly created **buffer** `(a_sycl, b_sycl, c_sycl)` objects.
+For every accessor, there are three basic attributes:
+1. **buffer**: memory it access which is determined when created.
+2. **access mode**: passed as template parameter.
+Typical values are read, write, read_write.
+This gives hints to the compiler to optimize the implimentation.
-2. A **command group handler** `cgh` which indicates that the accessor will be available in kernel within this command group scope.
-This looks strange to me at the beginning. it hascertain language concern, for now, you don't have to worry too much about it.
-Just remeber to pass in the handler when creating an accessor.
+3. **command group handler**: the argument `cgh` indicates that the accessor will be available in kernel within this command group scope.

 * **Kernel Function**:
+Kernel function is defined with 2 element: data parallel model and kernel function.
 ```C++
          cgh.parallel_for<class VectorAdd>(range<1>(ArraySize), [=] (item<1> item) {
             c_acc[item] = a_acc[item] + b_acc[item];
          });
 ```
+In this example, data parallel model are defined by `parallel_for` API and `range` argument, combined, they indicaites the kernel will follow basic data parallel model execute as multiple **work-items**.
+Other data parallel models are work-group data parallel, single task and hierarchical data parallel.

+Kernel function body is encapsulated as a function object, it requires `item` as it's argument which matches basic data parallel model.
+In side the kernel function body, we add value from buffer `a_sycl` and `b_sycl` and save the result in `c_sycl` through accessors. `item` which used like a array index, it's the **work-item id**.

-Kernel code is defined as a lambda expression, `parallel_for` here is a API defining the execution model of the kernel, `class VectorAdd` is a templated parameter by design to give the kernel a name.
-You can see we don't have a defin
+`class VectorAdd` which used as a templated parameter is just to give the kernel a name.

-SYCL is a royalty-free, cross-platform abstraction layer built on top of OpenCL.
-SYCL language spec is based on mordern C++ (C++11 and beyond).
-This enables codes to be written in a single-source style completely in standard C++.

 Compared to OpenCL, SYCL provides serveral advantages:
 * **C++ language**: Developers can leverage C++ features like template to make the code more expressible